Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 (wrong-rule-4)=
 ##### Wrong Rule 4: "The `stop` of a slice `a[start:stop]` is 1-based."

-You might get clever and say `a[3:5]` indexes from the 3rd element with 0-based indexing to the 5th element with 1-based indexing.
+You might try to get clever and say `a[3:5]` indexes from the 3rd element with 0-based indexing to the 5th element with 1-based indexing.
 Don't do this.
 It is confusing.
 Moreover, this rule must necessarily be reversed for negative indices. `a[-5:-3]` indexes from the (&minus;5)th element with &minus;1-based